Salvatore Torquato: Hyperuniformity

 Torquato generalized the hyperuniformity concept to heterogeneous media.
 More recently, Torquato extended hyperuniformity to encompass scalar random fields (e.g., concentration and temperature fields, spinodal decomposition), vector fields (e.g., turbulent velocity fields) and statistically anisotropic many-particle systems.
 This study led to the idea of "directional hyperuniformity" in reciprocal space.
 Torquato, Robert Distasio, Roberto Car and colleagues have generalized the hyperuniformity idea to spin systems.
 Recently, Duyu Chen and Torquato formulated a Fourier space-based optimization approach to construct, at will, two-phase hyperuniform media with prescribed spectral densities.
-To more completely characterize density fluctuations of point configurations, Torquato, Kim and Klatt carried out an extensive theoretical and computational study of the higher-order moments or cumulants, including the skewness, excess kurtosis, and the corresponding probability distribution function of a large family of models across the first three space dimensions, including both hyperuniform and nonhyperuniform systems with varying degrees of short- and long-range order, and determined when a central limit theorem was achieved.
+To more completely characterize density fluctuations of point configurations, Torquato, Kim and Klatt carried out a theoretical and computational study of the higher-order moments or cumulants, including the skewness, excess kurtosis, and the corresponding probability distribution function of a large family of models across the first three space dimensions, including both hyperuniform and nonhyperuniform systems with varying degrees of short- and long-range order, and determined when a central limit theorem was achieved.